Skip to content

 Setting Up Web Browsers

-Before you can use Rapise with certain web browsers to do web testing, you will need to install plugins so that Rapise can communicate with them.
+Before you can use Rapise with certain web browsers to perform web testing, you will need to install plugins to enable communication between Rapise and these browsers.

 Important